Easy peasy pea soup

 The ‘real Dutch pea soup’ contains pork meat, a smoked sausage and bacon.
 This obviously adds to the taste of the soup, but meat is also a fairly costly exercise.
 Over the last year or so we are slowly weaning ourselves off meat.
 That is not to say we don’t eat it, but for animal welfare and budget considerations, we can do without.
 Also we found now we get older, we need to eat less anyways.

-So here is a recipe that tastes just as well, can be made with locally available ingredients and serves at least 8.
+So here is a recipe that tastes just as well, can be made with locally available ingredients and serves at least eight.
 While you don’t have to be in the kitchen for two hours, count on some time for the peas to break down completely, therefore it’s probably a weekend project.
-Bonus: if you cook on electricity, the prices are low in the weekend plus you should have enough for a few more servings during the week.
+Bonus: if you cook on electricity, the prices are lower in the weekend plus you should have enough for a few more servings during the week.

 Easy peasy pea soup ingredients

 bouillon (vegetable stock is fine)

 2 cups/300 grams of dried green split peas

 -> You could add some celery stalks if you like, but I tend to not bother.

 Some recipes call for a celeriac as a non-starch replacement for potatoes.
 If you use it, cut it up in half inch cubes